-Madrid Formula 1 Grand Prix 2026
+Formula 1 Madrid Grand Prix 2026

-Madrid, one of Europe’s great sporting capitals, is gearing up to host one of the most anticipated events in the motorsport calendar: the Madrid Formula 1 Grand Prix 2026.
+Madrid, one of Europe’s great sporting capitals, is gearing up to host one of the most anticipated events in the motorsport calendar: the Formula 1 Madrid Grand Prix 2026.

 After a 45-year absence, Formula 1 is finally making its return to Madrid.
 With the brand-new MADRING circuit currently under construction, the city is preparing for a historic moment in Spanish motorsport.